Why Is My Car Revving On Its Own While Driving, Stationary Or In Park?

 When an engine misfires, the air-fuel mixture is not burnt uniformly.
 As a result, sudden combustion events take place in the engine cylinders at the wrong time.
 This causes a sudden increase and decrease in the engine RPMs.

-10. Damaged Fuel Injector
+10. Damaged Fuel Injector Restricting Proper Fuel Delivery

 A fuel injector can be clogged with carbon deposits.
-Moreover, a fuel injector can also be stuck open.
-To test fuel injectors, you can read my guide on car won’t start after replacing the fuel injectors.
+Moreover, a fuel injector can also be stuck open, due to which it fails to inject the fuel in an atomized form.

-11. Bad Fuel Pressure Regulator
+11. Bad Fuel Pressure Regulator Failing to Maintain Constant Fuel Pressure

 A fuel pressure regulator is responsible for maintaining fuel pressure inside a fuel rail so that fuel injectors inject fuel at a certain pressure.